 - No notification when a specific group has a problem.

 Though Citrix Virtual Apps Standard and Citrix Virtual Desktops Standard license edition names indicate that they are both Standard, they are not the same edition.
-Multi-type licensing does not work with Citrix Virtual Apps Standard and Citrix Virtual Desktop Standard licenses.
+Multi-type licensing is not available with Citrix Virtual Apps Standard and Citrix Virtual Desktop Standard licenses.